-The Rare Books Room at Central Library
+The Special Collections Room at Central Library

 The first Rare Books room opened on October 3, 1993, when Central Library reopened after the two devastating fires of 1986.
 After the fires, the entire book collection at Central was handled several times for various types of processing.
 The number of books in the Rare Books collection grew tremendously and were all processed for the 1993 re-opening of Central Library.